 Waltrip gets Hall of Fame surprise

-Darrell Waltrip's daughter surprised him by attending tinduction ceremony
+Darrell Waltrip's daughter surprised him by attending induction ceremony

-Sarah Waltrip was working on a mission trip in the Phillippines
+Sarah Waltrip had been away working on a mission trip in the Phillippines

-Waltrip was inducted to the Hall of Fame with four others on Friday
+Waltrip was inducted to the NASCAR Hall of Fame with four others on Friday

 CHARLOTTE -- Darrell Waltrip was speechless.